gesellkammer/osc-video-player/README.md

      debug mode

    -p <int>,  --port <int>
-     OSC port to listen to (default: 30003)
+     OSC port to listen to

    -f <string>,  --folder <string>
      Load all videos from this folder

    -n <int>,  --numslots <int>
-     Max. number of video slots (default: 50)
+     Max. number of video slots

    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.